 - Set Access Permissions: Users will be able to add, edit or delete records in a view only if access permission is provided by the app owner.
 Learn more..

 - Custom Actions: Custom Actions are actions performed on selected records in a view by executing function calls.
 Learn more..

 - Record summary : The Record Summary feature enables you to create a customized summary for each record, by just dragging and dropping the fields required.
 Learn more..

 A grid view that displays the list of Sales made grouped by product and the total units sold for each product

 Navigating a long Grid view

 You can easily navigate a grid view that has thousands of records using the navigation links that are placed below the view header.
 You can also specify the number of records to be displayed per page.
-Selecting the Record Count link will display the total number of records in the view.
+Selecting the <range> of many link will display the total number of records in the view.
 To move forward through records in the grid view, click the arrow that points to the right.
 To move back, click the arrow that points to the left.

 Managing a Grid view